 Oxalate is a specific type of antinutrient found in plant foods.
 Leafy greens, vegetables, fruits, grains, nuts, and seeds all contain varying levels of this compound.

 Under ideal circumstances, oxalate compounds are eliminated in stool and urine, however, build up can occur.

 Oxalate can reduce nutrient absorption by binding to minerals and forming calcium oxalate or iron oxalate.
 Within published medical literature, the most thoroughly understood consequence of high oxalate levels is discussed in relation to kidney stones.
-However, with the rise of ketogenic and ultra-low carb/zero-carb diets, more and more anecdotal evidence is accumulating that shines light on the gaps of our current scientific knowledge.
+However, with the rise of the keto diet and ultra-low carb/zero-carb diets, more and more anecdotal evidence is accumulating that shines a light on the gaps of our current scientific knowledge.

 Learn more about oxalate and how it can affect your health

 - A brief introduction: “Are these “Health Foods” Killing Us Slowly?”

 - Sally K. Norton and Tristan discuss Everything You Need to Know about Oxalates

 - Add more fiber-free carnivore diet recipes to your meal plan and see if you notice a difference.